Electromagnetic Field Transformation

 \begin{aligned} E^\prime_x &= E_x \\ E^\prime_y &= \gamma (E_y - v B_z) \\ E^\prime_z &= \gamma (E_z + v B_y) \\ B^\prime_x &= B_x \\ B^\prime_y &= \gamma \left(B_y + \frac{v}{c^2} E_z\right) \\ B^\prime_z &= \gamma \left(B_z - \frac{v}{c^2} E_y\right) \end{aligned}

-We can verify that for the initial conditions (\mathbf{E} = \mathbf{0}, \mathbf{B} = (0, 0, B_z)), these general formulas yield the exact results we derived from the tensor transformation.
+We can verify that for the initial conditions (\mathbf{E} = \mathbf{0}, \mathbf{B} = (0, 0, B_z)), these general formulas yield the results we derived from the tensor transformation.

 Moving magnet